 Digital Cities Challenge is an initiative of the European Commission with the main purpose to support the cities in their path to digital transformation.
-DCC offers policy advice and support to 15 cities in Europe.
-The support to be offered will speed up the digital transformation and the industrial modernisation of cities in order for them to take full advantage of the 4th industrial revolution.
+DCC offers policy advice and support to speed up the digital transformation and the industrial modernisation of cities.

 The selected Digital Cities received support in the form of field advisory services provided by a group of high-level experts and peer reviewers, and offered the possibility for city representatives to participate in a series of capacity building and networking seminars.